 Operating a tow truck comes with some financial risks.
-That’s why getting the right insurance for your towing company is vital.
-You’re on the hook for protecting not only yourself and your truck, but also anything else that you’re towing behind it.
-Commercial coverage can be among your major business expenses, so it pays to compare the coverage you need and find a rate your business can afford.
+That’s why getting the right insurance for your towing or vehicle recovery company is vital: You’re on the hook for protecting not only yourself and your truck but also anything else that you’re towing behind it.

-For your towing company, you’ll find additional policies specifically tailored to your business needs, including:
+You’ll find additional policies specifically tailored to your business needs.
+Some of these include:

 Tow trucks used for repossession

 If you own a business that’s involved in repossessions, you might have to jump through a few extra hoops for coverage.
 Because providers consider repossessions riskier than simple towing, many of them rule out companies focused on repossessions only.

 Others bar companies whose repossessions represent more than a specified share of their business.

 If your main business is repossession, look into insurers that specialise in repossession insurance.

 Do I need Liability Insurance?

 While taking out Motor Trade insurance, you’ll also need to think about Liability insurance.
 For some businesses, it’s the law to have liability insurance, while for others, it will provide added peace of mind for their business.